Representation Theorems for Indefinite Quadratic Forms Revisited: Introduction

 In this context, we also revisit the Lax-Milgram theory for coercive closed forms (cf., \cite[Theorem IV.1.2]{Evans}) and show that the coercivity hypothesis yields the representation \eqref{forma} (Theorem \ref{cor:1} below).

-With regard to the Second Representation Theorem (ii), we obtain a number of new necessary and sufficient conditions for coincidence of the domains $\Dom(|B|^{1/2})$ and $\Dom(A^{1/2})$ (Theorem \ref{lem:n} below).
-Answering a question raised by A.~McIntosh in \cite{McIntosh:2}, we also provide a simple and explicit example (Example \ref{exam}) of a form $\fb$, that is $0$-closed in the sense of McIntosh (see Remark \ref{rem:mcintosh}), but not represented by its associated operator $B$.
-Consequently, the Second Representation Theorem does not hold if the condition \eqref{ravny} is violated.
-In particular, we show that the $A$-form boundedness of the operator $B$ does not yield that of its absolute value $|B|$.
+With regard to the Second Representation Theorem (ii), we obtain a number of new necessary and sufficient conditions for the domains $\Dom(|B|^{1/2})$ and $\Dom(A^{1/2})$ to coincide (Theorem \ref{lem:n} below).
+Answering a question raised by A.~McIntosh in \cite{McIntosh:2}, we also provide an explicit example (Example \ref{exam}) of a form $\fb$, that is $0$-closed in the sense of McIntosh (see Remark \ref{rem:mcintosh}), but not represented by its associated operator $B$.
+Consequently, the Second Representation Theorem fails to hold if the condition \eqref{ravny} is violated.
+In particular, we show that the $A$-form boundedness of the operator $B$ does not yield the $A$-form boundedness for its absolute value $|B|$.

 An alternative approach to the Representation Theorems (i) and (ii) \ for indefinite sesquilinear forms has been developed in \cite{Fleige:1}, \cite{Fleige:2}, \cite{Fleige:3} by Fleige, Hassi, and de Snoo in the framework of the Krein space theory.
 Their results extended the list of criteria equivalent to \eqref{ravny}.
 In particular, it has been proven that the condition \eqref{ravny} holds if and only if infinity is not a singular critical point (see \cite{Langer} for a discussion of this notion) for the range restriction $B_{\fa}$ in the Krein space $(\fK, [\cdot, \cdot ])$ of the operator $B$.
 Here $\fK:=\Dom(A^{1/2})$, $[x,y]:=\fb[x,y]$ is an indefinite inner product on $\fK$, and